flash62au/WiTcontroller/README.md

 ## Change Log

+### V1.78
+- Added ``DROP_BEFORE_ACQUIRE`` option and also toggle for this in the Extras menu

 ### V1.77
-- Bug fix for when a DCC-EX EX-CommandStation has the password chnaged from the default.
+- Bug fix for when a DCC-EX EX-CommandStation has the password changed from the default.

 ### V1.77
 - The additional CR+LF are now sent ahead of all commands to all command stations by default.
 This was originally only sent for WiFiTrax, but other commercial CSs seem to have the same issue that this resolved.
 This can be disabled if needed with ``#define SEND_LEADING_CR_LF_FOR_COMMANDS false`` in ``confing_network.h``.